lateral/navigator/README.md

 <!-- ## Introduction -->
 ## Installation

-Run `rake install` to install the assets.
+Run `bundle install` to install the ruby gems and then run `npm install` to install the node packages.

 ## Running